countable-web/open-source-corporation/product/engineering/ARCHITECTURE.md

 1. See any dependency as a cost.
 The marginal benefit (so, minus opportunity cost of using no dependency) must be positive, ideally large.
 2. When adding a new dependency, try to use one we've used in another project before.
 3. Failing that, choose a popular dependency with lots of github stars, ad test coverage.
-When adding a new dependency, share it in the #tech slack channel to see if anyone knows of a better option.
+When adding a new dependency, share it in the #tech slack channel (or ask another dev on your team directly) to see if anyone knows of a better option.
 Indicate what you need the dependency for.
 4. Avoid dependencies that themselves depend on other optional dependencies where possible. ie) django-celery-tags depends on django AND celery which increases the risk of support blackout periods for new versions of Django and Celery.
 5. If you must use a dependency, in general you should use the one that does the least additional things you're not going to use.
 Prefer micro-libraries which provide a small number of tools to accomplish a lot in your application's domain.